-Question 52: If a Depositor has more than the Maximum Insured Amount as Deposit in a
+Question 49: If a Depositor has more than the Maximum Insured Amount as Deposit in a Closed Bank, is he entitled to any Further Claim for the Amount of his Deposits in Excess of the Maximum Insurance Paid by the NDIC?

-Closed Bank, is he entitled to any further Claim for the Amount of his exceeds the maximum insured amount, the owners of such accounts will share, on a pro-rata basis, in any proceeds from the liquidation of the bank's assets with other general creditors, including the NDIC.
+Answer: Yes.
+In a situation where the amount of depositors' fund in a closed bank exceeds the maximum insured amount, the owners of such accounts will share, on a pro-rata basis, in any proceeds from the liquidation of the bank's assets with other general creditors, including the NDIC.